panda-re/panda/panda/plugins/tainted_branch/README.md

 Output in PANDA log format can be done in "summary" or default mode.
 The PANDA log file name is specified using the "-pandalog" option to PANDA.
 Note that all numbers in the PANDA log are in decimal.

-The PANDA log format default mode reports the guest address of the block including the tainted branch, the callstack, information on each taint found, and the instruction count of the tainted branch or its block.
+The PANDA log format default mode reports the guest address of the tainted branch instruction, the callstack, information on each taint found, and the instruction count of the tainted branch.
 Each taint report found reports its Taint Compute Number (i.e. how many computations on the tainted item are involved between when the taint was introduced and the time of the report), the native address of where the taint labels are, the taint labels, and the offset into the buffer in the guest of the item whose taint is being reported on.
 Note that each taint label set is only reported the first time it is encountered.
 The label set address can be used to find the label set for subsequent instances.
 Following is a copy of part of a PANDA log.
 The section labeled "uniqueLabelSet" is what is omitted from subsequent reports for the same label set.

 ```
 {
-  "pc": "4196548",     <===== the guest address of the block containing the tainted branch
+  "pc": "4196548",     <===== the guest address of tainted branch instruction
+  "instr": "21191791"  <===== guest instruction count
   "taintedBranch": {
     "callStack": {
       "addr": [